 Please use the Department links below to find a specific member of staff in Cultures, Languages and Area Studies.

 I have practical delivery expertise with age groups from primary through to adult learners and professionals as well as knowledge of how to engage with mainstream and non-mainstream groups.
-I have experience in working with public and the third sector and expertise in designing, monitoring and evaluating a wide range of publicly funded projects to increase social mobility.
+I have experience in working with public and the voluntary sector and expertise in designing, monitoring and evaluating a wide range of publicly funded projects to increase social mobility.
 I have worked effectively with a range of partners from private, public and voluntary sectors throughout my career and have developed successful and sustainable collaborative and cross-sector projects from these.

 My doctoral research is focused on the role of the academic researcher in widening participation (WP) and outreach.
 This emanates from my own experience as WP practitioner and the struggle to recruit… read more